Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat lying on passenger seat in a car while kneading owner's hand

 It seems as if kneading is a fact of life for cats.
 They love doing it, and they do it often.
 Except, what if some cats don’t knead?
 Is that possible?
-Actually, it turns out that it is possible!
+It turns out that it is possible!
 Some cats are not fans of kneading, and there are various reasons why they don’t do it.

 As a cat parent, you might also wonder if your cat is kneading normally.
 Maybe your favorite feline is overenthusiastic in their kneading, or perhaps they do it in what seems like less than the average amount.
 Cats have individual kneading behaviors, so however your cat likes to knead, it should most likely be considered normal, even if it’s simply normal for them.